ZaninDavide/patatrack/manual.typ

 })
 ```

 At line 3, we create a new cetz canvas.
 At line 5, we define draw to be the cetz standard renderer provided by `patatrac` without giving any default styling option: we will go back to defaults later in the tutorial.
 The function `draw` will take care of outputting `cetz` elements that the canvas can print.
 From now on, we will only show what goes in the place of line 7, but remember that the boilerplate is still there.
-Let's start by adding the floor to our scene.
+Let's start by adding a floor to our scene.

 ```typc
 let floor = rect(100, 20)